Recording Industry Association of America: Settlement programs

-RIAA also filed suit in 2006 to enjoin digital XM Satellite Radio from enabling its subscribers from playing songs they had recorded from its satellite broadcasts.
+The RIAA also filed suit in 2006 to enjoin digital XM Satellite Radio from enabling its subscribers from playing songs they had recorded from its satellite broadcasts.
 It is also suing several Internet radio stations.
 Later, XM was forced to impose an industry fee upon subscribers.
-The fee still exists and has always been paid, in-full, directly to RIAA.
+The fee still exists and has always been paid, in-full, directly to the RIAA.

-On October 12, 2007, RIAA sued Usenet.com seeking a permanent injunction to prevent the company from "aiding, encouraging, enabling, inducing, causing, materially contributing to, or otherwise facilitating" copyright infringement.
-This suit, the first that RIAA has filed against a Usenet provider, has added another branch to RIAA's rapidly expanding fight to curb the unauthorized distribution of copyrighted materials.
-Unlike many of RIAA's previous lawsuits, this suit was filed against the provider of a service.
+On October 12, 2007, the RIAA sued Usenet.com seeking a permanent injunction to prevent the company from "aiding, encouraging, enabling, inducing, causing, materially contributing to, or otherwise facilitating" copyright infringement.
+This suit, the first that the RIAA has filed against a Usenet provider, has added another branch to the RIAA's rapidly expanding fight to curb the unauthorized distribution of copyrighted materials.
+Unlike many of the RIAA's previous lawsuits, this suit was filed against the provider of a service.
 Providers have no direct means of removing infringing content.
-RIAA's argument relies heavily on the fact the Usenet.com, the only defendant that had been named, promoted their service with slogans and phrases that strongly suggested that the service could be used to obtain free music.
+The RIAA's argument relies heavily on the fact the Usenet.com, the only defendant that had been named, promoted their service with slogans and phrases that strongly suggested that the service could be used to obtain free music.

 On April 28, 2008, RIAA member labels sued Project Playlist, a web music search site, claiming that most of the sound recordings in the site's index of links are infringing.
 Project Playlist's website denies that any of the music is hosted on Project Playlist's own servers.

-On June 30, 2009, RIAA prevailed in its fight against Usenet.com, in a decision, that the U.S. District Judge Harold Baer of the Southern District of New York ruled in favor of the music industry on all its main arguments: that Usenet.com was guilty of direct, contributory, and vicarious infringement.
+On June 30, 2009, the RIAA prevailed in its fight against Usenet.com, in a decision, that the U.S. District Judge Harold Baer of the Southern District of New York ruled in favor of the music industry on all its main arguments: that Usenet.com was guilty of direct, contributory, and vicarious infringement.
 In addition, and perhaps most importantly for future cases, Baer said that Usenet.com cannot claim protection under the Sony Betamax decision.
 That ruling states that companies cannot be held liable for contributory infringement if the device they create is "capable of significant noninfringing uses".
 Furthermore, the parties had appealed to a federal court for damage assessments and awards, which could amount to several millions of dollars for the music industry.

 On October 26, 2010, RIAA members won a case against LimeWire, a P2P file-sharing network, for illegal distribution of copyrighted works.
 On October 29, in retaliation, riaa.org was taken offline via denial-of-service attacks executed by members of Operation Payback and Anonymous.

 Advocacy

-RIAA filed briefs in Allen v.
+The RIAA filed briefs in Allen v.
 Cooper, which was decided in 2020.
-The Supreme Court of the United States abrogated the Copyright Remedy Clarification Act as unconstitutional, while RIAA had argued the opposite view.
+The Supreme Court of the United States abrogated the Copyright Remedy Clarification Act as unconstitutional, while the RIAA had argued the opposite view.

-In 2025, RIAA ramped up its lobbying efforts to counter the impact of artificial intelligence on creative work and ensure copyright protection across digital platforms.
+In 2025, the RIAA ramped up its lobbying efforts to counter the impact of artificial intelligence on creative work and ensure copyright protection across digital platforms.
 The organization spent more than $2.5 million in the first quarter of 2025.